Maastricht Aachen Airport: Other facilities

 Jet Center - Maastricht Aachen Airport (MAA) provides handling for general aviation aircraft.
 Jet Center operates from a hangar situated on the East side of the airport.

 Maas Aviation has operated an aircraft painting facility at the airport since the late 1980s.
 In 2017 it doubled its capacity when it opened a second adjacent paint shop hangar.

 Maastricht Upper Area Control Centre (MUAC) of the European Organisation for the Safety of Air Navigation (EUROCONTROL) is located next to the airport.

 Samco Aircraft Maintenance B.V. operates from a hangar on the east side of the airport and supports a wide range of aircraft maintenance activities.
 Building work on a second adjacent hangar was completed in 2018.

 Aviation Competence Centre (ACC) is a training organization for aircraft mechanics and is located at the airport.

 Facilities

 A modern hotel operated by GR8 is located 50 metres from the terminal building The GR8 hotel opened 2021.

 The airport has two car parks.
 P1 short/long term 'comfort' parking and P 2 long term parking.

+There are several car rental companies at the airport with desks in the terminal.